Jedwabne pogrom: Jedwabne

 The Jewish community in Jedwabne was established in the 17th or 18th century.
 In 1937, 60 percent of the population were ethnic Poles and 40 percent Jewish.
 In 1939 the total population was around 2,720 to 2,800.
-(At the time about 10 percent of the population of Poland—35 million—was Jewish; it was the largest Jewish population in the world.)
+At the time about 10 percent of the population of Poland—35 million—was Jewish; it was the largest Jewish population in the world.

 Many in the region supported the National Party branch of the National Democracy movement, a right-wing and antisemitic bloc which sought to counter what it claimed was Jewish economic competition against Catholics and opposed the Polish socialist government of Józef Piłsudski and his successors.
 Prewar Polish-Jewish relations in the town were relatively good before 1939.
 At their most tense, when a Jewish woman was killed in Jedwabne and a Polish peasant in another town was killed a few days later, a rumor began that the Jedwabne Jews had taken revenge.
-The Jews anticipated a pogrom, but the local priest and rabbi stepped in, addressing the matter together.
+Jews anticipated a pogrom, but the local priest and rabbi stepped in and addressed the matter together.

-According to Anna Bikont, residents of Jedwabne knew of the 1933 Radziłów pogrom that took place in nearby Radziłów, which was organized by National Democracy's far-right Camp of Great Poland (OWP) faction.
+According to Polish journalist Anna Bikont, residents of Jedwabne knew of the 1933 Radziłów pogrom in nearby Radziłów, organized by National Democracy's far-right Camp of Great Poland (OWP) faction.
 The organization referred to the violence as a "revolution" against the Polish state, which it saw as a protector of Jews.
 One Jew was killed by the pogromists, and four pogromists were killed by the Polish police; the OWP was then banned by Poland's government for anti-state and racist activities.
 Archival documents show Poland's government at this time was hostile to the Polish nationalist movement, because of the latter's attacks on Jews as well as its opposition to the Polish state; the government felt responsible for Jews and tried to protect them – arresting violent nationalists – and perceived Jews as trying to show loyalty to the Polish state.